4d/docs/docs/ViewPro/method-list.md

 #### Description

 The `VP SET FORMULAS` command <!-- REF #_method_.VP SET FORMULAS.Summary -->assigns a collection of formulas starting at the specified cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell (created with [VP Cell](#vp-cell)) whose formula you want to specify.
 If *rangeObj* includes multiple ranges, only the first range is used.

 The *formulasCol* is a two-dimensional collection:

 * The first-level collection contains subcollections of formulas.
 Each subcollection defines a row.
 * Each subcollection defines cell values for the row.
 Values must be text elements containing the formulas to assign to the cells.

+> If the formula is a string, use the period `.` as numerical separator and the comma `,` as parameter separator.
-	>If a 4D method is used, it must be allowed with the [`VP SET ALLOWED METHODS`](#vp-set-allowed-methods) command.
+> If a 4D method is used, it must be allowed with the [`VP SET ALLOWED METHODS`](#vp-set-allowed-method) command.

 You remove the formulas in *rangeObj* by replacing them with an empty string ("").

 #### Example 1

 ```4d
 $formulas:=New collection
 $formulas.push(New collection("MAX(B11,C11,D11)";"myMethod(G4)")) // First row
 $formulas.push(New collection("SUM(B11:D11)";"AVERAGE(B11:D11)")) // Second row

 VP SET FORMULAS(VP Cell("ViewProArea";6;3);$formulas) // Set the cells with the formulas
 ```